-Benefits and Payments or Resign on Without Cause action With Good ceason (1)
+Benefits and Payments Termination Without Cause or Resignation With Good Reason (1)

-Cash severance payment (2) \$ 4,000,000
+Cash severance payment (2) \$ 4,025,000

 Health coverage benefits (3) 45,532

-Total \$ 4,045,532
+Total \$ 4,070,532

 (1) The amounts set forth in this column are payable upon termination without cause or resignation with good reason.
 In the event of the executive's death or disability, he would be entitled to receive his accrued benefits through the date of termination, plus a pro-rata amount of the annual bonus he would have been eligible to receive had he remained employed by us for the remainder of the year.